lhcb/starterkit-lessons/first-analysis-steps/install-party.md

 the default version on lxplus is very old and doesn't support all the features we'll need.

-> ## Health warning {.callout}
+{% callout "Health warning" %}
-> Once you install things yourself you have an environment that is different
-> from the "standard" LHCb setup.
-It means you have to keep software up-to-date
-> yourself and when things start going wrong everyone will blame it on your
+Once you install things yourself you have an environment that is different from the "standard" LHCb setup.
+It means you have to keep software up-to-date yourself and when things start going wrong everyone will blame it on your custom setup.
-> custom setup.
 Keep that in mind.
 With great tools comes great responsibility.
+{% endcallout %}

 `Anaconda` is a complete set of `python` interpreter and useful libraries.
 For example it comes with `ipython` pre-installed as well as `matplotlib` and `scikit-learn`.